davidseroussi/owkin-lung/README.md

 - We could also use a the Cox Regression loss for Neural Networks combined with UNet, but the training for 1D features is already very long, so a training with 3D convolutions would take an enormous amount of time.
 It could also overfit pretty easily since the dataset is relatively small.

+## 3) Feature Selection and predictions
+The goal here was to select/engineer features to improve the performance using the baseline model (Cox Regression) and parametric models like the Weibull AFT model.
+I figured out that, because the C-index and the Log likelihood ratio should give similar results, the model was overfitting when these two metrics were highly different.

+### a) Traditional methods
+My first approach was to try traditional feature selection methods like Lasso, Tree-based models and Chi-squared.
+These methods all gave different features and the results using the Cox Regression were poorer than the baseline.
+Because the radiomics are highly correlated, I did a Principal Component Analysis to construct new decorrelated features  and reduce the amount of dimension.
+By selecting the first two Principal Components which contained most of the variance, the performance slightly increased.
+I also tried to use the risk predicted from the Cox Regression as an input to a Gradient Boosting algorithm, which again only slightly improved the performance.

+### b) Spearman Correlation
+After trying the classical methods, I focused on the ones described in the [feature selection paper](https://www.nature.com/articles/s41598-017-13448-3).
+The main suggested methods were:
+- Average features having a high Spearman Correlation.
+Spearman Correlation benchmarks monotonic relationship whereas Pearson Correlation benchmarks linear relationships.
+Since the radiomics are extracted from images which are by nature non-linear, the Spearman Correlation might be better in this case.
+- Select the best features from each type (shape, glcm, firstorder, glrlm).

+The main way I proceeded was:

+1. Normalize features
+2. Select significant features based on p-value < 0.005 using univariate/multivariate Cox Regression.
+The results greatly improved when, instead of doing an univariate regression on each of the features, I added the Source Dataset as an input
+4. Average features having Spearman Correlation > 0.8 (or 0.9)
+5. Cross-validate on different models
+6. Repeat steps 2-3-4 until good C-index and Log likelihood ratio

+I did not fully automate this pipeline in order to keep control on which features were being used.
+Sometimes I added previous significant features that were discarded in earlier steps; for example if I saw that shape features were not used at all in the grouped features I added the most significant shape feature.